-But more than merely his literacy being under question, there is the subject matter he allegedly wrote about.
-During the 16th and early 17th century, sports such as hunting, falconry, tennis, and lawn-bowling were considered aristocratic activities that the common person would have known very little about.
+More than merely his literacy being under question, however, there is also the subject matter he allegedly wrote about.
+During the 16th and early 17th century, sports such as hunting, falconry, tennis, and lawn-bowling were considered aristocratic activities that the common person simply would not have known very much about.
 Yet Shakespeare writes of all of these sports in intricate detail.
 Shakespeare also included in his plays details about how court politics and customs worked, despite him not having a way to learn about any of those things given his station in life.

 I Don't Believe William Shakespeare Wrote The Stories Attributed To Him, Because The Elitist Way He Portrays Commoners In His Plays Is Inconsistent With What His Attitude As A Commoner Would Be.

-Shakespeare often portrayed commoners in his plays as comical fools or dangerous mobs, whilst characters a part of the elite— good or evil— were cunning, quick-witted, and intelligent.
-The famous American poet Walt Whitman noticed this in his November Boughs (1888) when he said, "Shakespeare's comedies have the unmistakable hue of plays, portraits, made for the divertissement only of the elite of the castle, and from its point of view.
-The comedies are altogether non-acceptable to America and Democracy."
+Shakespeare often portrayed commoners two different ways in his plays: either as comical fools or dangerous mobs.
+Characters a part of the elite— good or evil— by contrast were cunning, quick-witted, and intelligent.
+The famous American poet Walt Whitman took notice of this in his November Boughs (1888) when he said, “Shakespeare’s comedies have the unmistakable hue of plays, portraits, made for the divertissement only of the elite of the castle, and from its point of view.
+The comedies are altogether unacceptable to America and Democracy.”

 Why Would The Anonymous Author Choose Shakespeare To Be The "Front" For His Works?